Definition of Currency Options

 Cost of Option is not exercised = $3,132,500

-Types of Currency Options
+A few Types of Currency Options are defined:

-- Put Option: Under Put Option, the owner gets the right to sell the securities at a specific strike price within the validity of the contract.
-A put option is also not obligatory in nature; if the trader finds an advantage in the form of profit, he can only exercise the option.
+- Put Option: Under Put Option, the owner can sell the securities at a specific strike price within the contract’s validity.
+A put option is also not obligatory; if the trader finds an advantage in profit, he can only exercise the option.
 For entering into the put option, the trader has to pay the price known as the premium or purchase the put option through the broker.

 Advantages

-Advantages of Currency Options are as under:
+The advantages of Currency Options are as under:

 Disadvantages

-Disadvantages of Currency Options are as under:
+The disadvantages of Currency Options are as under:

 - Lower Liquidity: Due to low liquidity, it is not easy to buy or sell the options.